pjkellysf/MagazineView/README.md

 # MagazineView
-Creates a linked list that allows users to add and delete 'magazines objects' from a magazine rack.
+Creates a linked list that allows users to add and delete magazines objects from a magazine rack.